-Mr. Marpole informed us that it was not uncommon to see Indians on the projecting rocks down at the water's edge spearing salmon, or capturing them with scoop-nets; the salmon are dried on poles and sold to
+Mr. Marpole informed us that it was not uncommon to see Indians on the projecting rocks down at the water's edge spearing salmon, or capturing them with scoop-nets; the salmon are dried on poles and sold to Chinamen.

-Chinamen.
 Along the river on the sandy channel piers Chinamen and Indians are occasionally seen washing for gold, and many of the inhabitants on the banks of the stream gain their subsistence from what little gold they find in washing the gravel.
 They are a lazy, thriftless class of people, washing for gold two or three days in the week, and living on the proceeds for the remainder of the time.

 This road was originally built by the government of Columbia for the convenience of miners above Lytton, where enormous quantities of gold were originally taken out by washing.
 At North Bend we stopped to change engines, and all the party got off the train and visited the hotel, which is owned by the railroad company; here we saw another tame brown Canadian bear, which afforded the children great amusement.
 During the day we stopped the train at many points along the Fraser River, where the line crosses large canyons, on trestles.
 The scenery from North Bend to Yale, twenty-six miles, has been described as not only intensely interesting, but startling, even "ferocious."
 The volume of water in the river being so large, and the walls at the sides coming out close together, the stream is compressed into a roaring torrent.

-At Spuzzum the government road crosses the chasm by a suspension bridge, at the side the railroad runs through a series of five or six tunnels.

-It should be stated that this government road has been rendered almost absolutely valueless for wagons, from the fact that, wherever the railroad crosses it, no means have been provided for passing the road, either above or around the railway; packtrains can now cross, but they are compelled to climb steep trails in order to get around these places.
+At Spuzzum the government road crosses the chasm by a suspension bridge, at the side of the railway bridge, and keeps close to it all the way to Yale.
+Here the railroad runs through a series of five or six tunnels.
+It should be stated that this government road has been rendered almost absolutely valueless for wagons, from the fact that, wherever the railroad crosses it, no means have been provided for passing the road, either above or around the railway;